sethmlarson/sethmlarson.dev/app/markdown/2023-11-07/security-developer-in-residence-weekly-report-17.md

 ## Other Items

 * [Discussed "affectedness" based on modules and functions for the PyPA Advisory database](https://github.com/pypa/advisory-database/issues/149).
-Having this information would allow vulnerability scanning tools like [pip-audit](https://github.com/pypa/pip-audit) to only associate a vulnerability with a project is the affected module or function is used by the project.
+Having this information would allow vulnerability scanning tools like [pip-audit](https://github.com/pypa/pip-audit) to only associate a vulnerability with a project if the affected module or function is used by the project.
 In theory this information will reduce the amount of false-positives when a vulnerability only affects a single feature rather than the entire project.
 * [OSV announced broad support for C/C++ projects and vulnerabilities](https://osv.dev/blog/posts/introducing-broad-c-c++-support/).
 Will need to test this out against the Python ecosystem